Home Modification Tips

 - Hide car keys if necessary to prevent your loved one from driving.

-- Install smoke detectors, insure their proper placement and check/replace batteries regularly to warn family members of a fire.
+- Install smoke detectors, ensure their proper placement and check/replace batteries regularly to warn family members of a fire.

 - Keep fire extinguishers accessible in every room, in case of a fire.